dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
-okay so great to have you on here and uh yeah so I just want to give you a little bit of info and also anyone that's kind of listening to the show for the first time what we like to do is kind of get a
+okay so great to have you on here and yes so I just want to give you a little bit of info and also anyone that's kind of listening to the show for the first time what we like to do is kind of get a